celsiusnarhwal/firewhale/README.md

 ```

 Firewhale will be accessible from services with which it shares a network at `http://firewhale:2375`.

+> [!IMPORTANT]
-Firewhale only works with services it shares a network with.
+> Firewhale only works with services it shares a network with.

 A service's access to the Docker socket can be controlled with labels.
 The `firewhale.read` label controls
 which Docker API endpoints a service can read from (i.e., send `GET` and `HEAD` requests to) and the `firewhale.write`